treeverse/lakeFS/docs/howto/mirroring.md

 1. Read-only mirrors cannot be written to.
 Mirroring is one-way, from source to destination(s)
 1. Currently, only branches are mirrored.
 Tags and arbitrary commits that do not belong to any branch are not replicated
 1. [lakeFS Hooks](./hooks) will only run on the source repository, not its replicas
-1. Replication is still asynchronous: reading from a branch will always return a valid commit that this branch has pointed to, but it is not guaranteed to be the **latest commit** this branch is pointing to.
+1. Replication is still asynchronous: reading from a branch will always return a valid commit that the source has pointed to, but it is not guaranteed to be the **latest commit** the source branch is pointing to.